 You can take a raffle ticket from students when they break any rule.
-Once a student loses all the two tickets, you can give them constructive punishment like extra pages for reading, helping the teacher with organizing the classroom, etc.
+Once a student loses all two tickets, you can give them constructive punishment like extra pages for reading, helping the teacher organize the classroom, etc.

 Preschool Classroom Management Strategies